 Getting a business out into the market is only the first step to making it successful.
 Getting the business into the public eye is the next biggest step.
 Marketing and advertising can help generate new customers while showing existing customers you can handle their business.
-There are many ways a military veteran can attract new customers for their business, and each one comes with its own benefits and obstacles.
+There are many ways a military vetaran can attract new customers for their business, and each one comes with its own benefits and obstacles.

 Having a website will help show the public what a business is about.
-From a business’s location, sales opportunities, telephone numbers, and other important information, a website can bring a business into the 21st century.
+From a business’s location, sales opportunities, telephone number, and other important information, a website can bring a business into the 21st century.
 Setting up a website includes two important tasks: registering a domain name and finding a company to host the account.

 Registering the Domain Name

 The domain name for a business website should be secured early in the business development process, probably as soon as a business name is settled upon because new websites are created every day.
 Even if the owner has no intention of developing a website right away, it’s a good idea to grab the domain name because it’s part of the business’s brand.
 If online presence is a key part of the business plan, available domain names might even affect the business name.
 This is something that should be known sooner rather than later.